3 Ways to Realize Cost Savings by Migrating to SaaS Solutions

 1. Assess and Optimize Demand

-Casual cloud service users are often not as productive as power users.
+Casual SaaS service users are often not as productive as power users.
 It is therefore important to have a resource who specializes in a SaaS solution and uses it on behalf of the team, significantly reducing the number of subscriptions needed.

-2. Manage Cloud Providers Effectively
+2. Manage SaaS Providers Effectively

 Customers often lack knowledge or control over any incremental costs that can be incurred after moving to the cloud.
 This could include additional fees for services like data storage.
-Businesses must therefore examine the terms of their agreement carefully and manage their cloud providers to avoid unforeseen, avoidable costs.
+Businesses must therefore examine the terms of their agreement carefully and manage their SaaS providers to avoid unforeseen, avoidable costs.
 You can also negotiate the terms well and avoid being locked into a cloud service whose provider continually increases fees.

-3. Recognize Cloud Savings Across the Organization
+3. Recognize SaaS Savings Across the Organization

 SaaS cost savings are not confined to data center buildings and hardware.
 Capital investment in software can also be reduced by using cloud solutions.
 By selecting an out-of-the-box solution that needs little customization, organizations can also avoid the capital cost of developing a custom-made solution.